chadlung/jsonfeedserver/readme.md

 **Note:** This project is a work in progress and lacking several unit tests and has not been extensively tested.
 Feel free to contribute back!

+**Update Sept.
+14, 2012:** I've updated this project to use Express 3.x and Mongoose 3.x.
+I have some additional ideas planned as well as a much needed refactoring of the code.

 To get started using JSON Feed Server on OS X or Linux make sure to install [Nodejs](http://nodejs.org).
 Next,  run the following command from a command prompt to install:

 ```